Aimar-Goni/AG_AIMedievalSim/README.md

             FindStorageBuildingsOnScene(); // Now safe to potentially use pathfinding subsystem }
         ```
-        [FIG DESC: Figure 28. `AMS_StorageBuildingPool::BeginPlay` and `OnNodeMapInitialized`.
+        [Figure 28. `AMS_StorageBuildingPool::BeginPlay` and `OnNodeMapInitialized`.
 The pool subscribes to `AMS_MovementNodeMeshStarter::OnNodeMapReady`.
 Critical initialization logic like `FindStorageBuildingsOnScene` (which might interact with the pathfinding grid) is deferred until `OnNodeMapInitialized` is called, ensuring the pathfinding system is ready.
 This delegate-based approach helps manage initialization order dependencies.]

 ### Outcomes